gofynd/fdk-client-javascript/documentation/platform/USER.md

 ### deleteActiveSessions
-Get a list of all sections for a user
+Delete a list of all session for a user